golemfactory/awesome-golem/README.md

 - [ZKSync .csv export](https://github.com/blue-notes-robot/zksync-csv-export) - A tool that scrapes ZKSync to generate financial data in a .csv file.

 ### Machine Learning
-- [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - A Proof Of Concept of Decentralised Machine Learning.
-It uses Federated Learning to combine the sub-step models it trains on different provider nodes into a full fleged model.
+- [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - Decentralised Machine Learning using Federated Learning to combine the sub-step models, it trains on different provider nodes into a full fleged model.

 ### Deep Learning
-- [Mlg ](https://github.com/rezahsnz/mlg) - CNN predict services, a deep learning application that distributes popular CNNs pre-trained with ImageNet datasets.
+- [Mlg](https://github.com/rezahsnz/mlg) - CNN predict services, a deep learning application that distributes popular CNNs pre-trained with ImageNet datasets.
 - [Deepart Golem](https://github.com/echinocacti/deepart_golem) - Makes art using distributed computing by running a tensorflow app, uploading your content and style picture.

 ### RNG